nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

 twitter: nprviz
 ---

-[Multivariate and AB testing](http://en.wikipedia.org/wiki/A/B_testing) are very popular research methods used to iterate on products over time.
+[Multivariate and AB testing](http://en.wikipedia.org/wiki/A/B_testing) are generally used to iterate on products over time.
 But what do you do when your product is always different, like the visual stories we tell?
 We've been exploring how to continuously learn from our audience while apply insights to future stories.

-For the past year, NPR Visuals has been iterating on a story format for picture stories that works like a slideshow, presenting full-width cards with photos, text and any other HTML elements and the ability to navigate between cards.
-We have experimented with various tweaks to the presentation, but since each story is substantially different, it's been hard to know what works.
+For the past year, NPR Visuals has been iterating on a story format for picture stories that works like a slideshow, presenting full-width cards with photos, text and any other HTML elements.
+We have made various tweaks to the presentation, but since each story is substantially different, it's hard to know know definitively what works.

-With three stories approaching launch in the middle of February (["A Brother And Sister In Love"](http://apps.npr.org/lookatthis/posts/lovestory/), ["Life After Death"](http://apps.npr.org/life-after-death) and ["A Photo I Love: Thomas Allen Harris"](http://apps.npr.org/lookatthis/posts/harrisloves/)), we decided to properly test different ways to get a user to take action at the end of a story.
+With three stories approaching launch in the middle of February (["A Brother And Sister In Love"](http://apps.npr.org/lookatthis/posts/lovestory/), ["Life After Death"](http://apps.npr.org/life-after-death) and ["A Photo I Love: Thomas Allen Harris"](http://apps.npr.org/lookatthis/posts/harrisloves/)), we decided to test different ways to get a user to take action at the end of a story.
 We wanted to encourage users to support NPR or, in the case of "A Brother And Sister In Love" and "A Photo I Love", to follow our new project [Look At This](http://lookatthisstory.tumblr.com) on social media.

 To find out, we conducted live experiments using multivariate testing, a research method that allows us to show users slightly different versions of the same page and assess which version people respond to more positively.